Near Corona in Riverside County, California — The American West (Pacific Coastal)

 Location.
-Marker has been confirmed missing.
-It was likely located near 33° 46.16′ N, 117° 29.454′ W. Marker was near Corona, California, in Riverside County.
+Marker is missing.
+It was located near 33° 46.16′ N, 117° 29.454′ W. Marker was near Corona, California, in Riverside County.
 Marker was on Un-named Dirt Road south of Lawson Road, on the right when traveling south.
-Click for map.
 This site is approximately 9 miles south of Corona.
+Touch for map.
 Marker was in this post office area: Corona CA 92883, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this location, measured as the crow flies.
-Old Temescal Road (approx. half a mile away); Site of Third Serrano Adobe (approx. 0.7 miles away); Tanning Vat (approx. 0.7 miles away); Serrano Tanning Vats (approx. 0.7 miles away); Site of Butterfield Stage Station (approx. 3.4 miles away); Silverado (approx. 5.5 miles away); Corona Founders (approx. 8.2 miles away); Death of the California Grizzly (approx. 8.6 miles away).
-Click for a list of all markers in Corona.
+Old Temescal Road (approx. half a mile away); Site of Third Serrano Adobe (approx. 0.7 miles away); Tanning Vat (approx. 0.7 miles away); Serrano Tanning Vats (approx. 0.7 miles away); Site of Butterfield Stage Station (approx. 3.4 miles away); Silverado (approx. 5½ miles away); Corona Historic Preservation Society Corona Founders (approx. 8.2 miles away).
+Touch for a list and map of all markers in Corona.

 Regarding Site of First House in Riverside County.
 As early as 1818, Don Leandro Serrano had cattle, sheep, cultivated land, and orchards in Temescal Valley.
 The boulder placed by residents of Temescal Valley marks the site of the first house in Riverside County, erected by Leandro Serrano about May 1824.